kabukero/neginet/README.md

 ## Program output

-You could find the output of the program in the resources/program-output.txt file
+You can find the output of the program in the resources/program-output.txt file